OKStateACM/ArduinoWorkshop/README.md

   digitalWrite(ledPin, LOW); // Notice all we did was change the output mode to LOW }
 ```
-We now have the ability to turn our LED on and off whenever we want, but what if we need it to blink?
+We now have the ability to turn our LED on and off whenever we desire, but what if we want it to blink?

 `delay(1000)`